tybottorff/bottorffdocs/notes/literature_notes.md

  - TIGIT<sup>+</sup>KLRG1<sup>+</sup> is partially exhausted
  - alefacept resulted in preservation of endogenous insulin in 30% of subjects after 2 years, also depletes TEMs/TCMs and preserves Tregs
  - CD8<sup>+</sup>CD57<sup>+</sup> frequency maintained (more cytotoxic than canonically exhausted cells), CD8<sup>+</sup>PD-1<sup>+</sup> frequency recovered after therapy in responders, both of these populations have high inhibitory recepto rexpression, hypoproliferation following anti-CD3/anti-CD28
+# Exhausted tuning of PD-1 expression improves exhausted T cell function and viral control
+ - mouse model with deletion of exhaustion-specific PD-1 enhancer, alters PD-1 expression in CD8 T cells in chronic infection creating intermediate expression with optimized T cell function compared to WT and PD-1 KO (controls chronic infection i.e. reduced CD8 dysfunction, but without additional immunopathology)
+ - prior literature: in mouse models of acute infection, PD-1 KO leads to defective CD8 memory T cell formation, persistence, re-expansion with secondary infection, and in chronic infection mouse models PD-1 KO leads to CD8s proliferating more early in infection but more prone to death and less functional (lower cytokines) late in infection
 # Exhaust the exhausters: targeting regulatory T cells in the tumor microenvironment
  - Tregs can suppress anti-tumor immunity
 # Expansion of pathogenic cardiac macrophages in immune checkpoint inhibitor myocarditis